 "[He] married Hildegard, a woman of high birth, of Suabian origin.
-He had three sons by her-Charles, Pepin and Louis- p.45 "The plan that he adopted for his children's education was, first of all, to have both boys and girls instructed in the liberal arts. p.46 "He lost only three of all of his children before his death, two sons and one daughter, Charles who was the eldest, Pepin, whom he had made King of Italy, (your ancestor) Hruodrud (HROO drud), his oldest daughter, whom he had betrothed to Constantine, Emperor of the Greeks...The King gave a striking proof of his fatherly affection at the time of Pepin's death: he appointed the grandson [Bernard - again your ancestor] to succeed Pepin, and had the granddaughters brought up with his own daughters.
+He had three sons by her-Charles, Pepin and Louis- p.45

+"The plan that he adopted for his children's education was, first of all, to have both boys and girls instructed in the liberal arts.

+"He lost only three of all of his children before his death, two sons and one daughter, Charles who was the eldest, Pepin (your ancestor), whom he had made King of Italy, Hruodrud, his oldest daughter, whom he had betrothed to Constantine, Emperor of the Greeks...The King gave a striking proof of his fatherly affection at the time of Pepin's death: he appointed the grandson [Bernard - again your ancestor] to succeed Pepin, and had the granddaughters brought up with his own daughters.

-"Again, when he was told of the death of Hadrian, the Roman Pontiff, whom he had loved most of all his friends, he wept as much as if he had lost a brother, or a very dear son. p.47
+"Again, when he was told of the death of Hadrian, the Roman Pontiff, whom he had loved most of all his friends, he wept as much as if he had lost a brother, or a very dear son.